Wine, wildlife and wondrous sights in Africa

-Today we take an excursion to the famous Voortrekker Monument, an enormous cenotaph in a nature reserve, dedicated to the Dutch pioneers that founded South Africa.
-We then continue to the airport for our overnight flight to London Heathrow, arriving on Day 16, when your tour concludes.
+Today we enjoy a day at leisure.
+We then transfer to the airport for our overnight flight to London Heathrow, arriving on Day 16, when your tour concludes.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.